aurora-opensource/streetscape.gl/docs/api-reference/playback-control.md

 ##### maxLookAhead (Number, optional)

-Max value of the look ahead offset.
+Max value of the look ahead offset in seconds.
 If `0`, the look ahead slider will be hidden.

 Default `10000`.